History Tour St Maarten – St Martin: Past, Present & Future

-For a detailed description of the History Tour see below.
+For a detailed description of the History Tour see further below.

-We’ll have cold water, iced tea and iced coffee with a piece of homemade banana bread.
+We’ll have cold water, and serve iced tea and iced coffee with a piece of our homemade banana bread during our snack break.

 Detailed Description of the St Maarten History Tour

 Depending on the weather, the size and level of fitness of the group we’ll visit the following sites while driving around the entire island sightseeing both the Dutch and French side:

 St Martin mainly consists of sand, limestone and layered rock.
 We’ll visit one of the two sites where layered rock is clearly visible.

 Long before the passing of Columbus on Saint Martin’s day in 1493, Indians originating from the Amazon basin lived on St Martin.
 Both sides of the island have an archaeologist and together they have found a lot of Arawak artifacts and the oldest human remains in the Caribbean.
 Unfortunately we’re not allowed to visit the plateau where there was once an Arawak village.
 There is one site where one can witness an ancient well and engravings on a rock but this site can only be reached by a hike into the hills, we won’t do that on our normal tour, we will however touch on the lives of the Arawaks as we drive past the area where they’ve lived.